Categories are used for:

 When you publish a post, WordPress automatically tags it as “uncategorized” if no other categories are checked.
 As a result, if you forget to categorize a post before publishing it, “uncategorized” may appear in your list of filters for those posts.

 The good news is that since filters appear only if they are populated, you can easily solve the problem by editing the uncategorized post(s) and de-selecting that tag.
-You can also remove the category from multiple posts at once by bulk editing, as described above.

 Just remember: Checking a different category does not de-select “uncategorized”; it must be unchecked manually.